bwplotka/my/web/content/posts/efficient-go-release.md

 ### Feedback

-I am already getting good feedback from people who already managed to read some of it (and it was about the 9th chapter, so either they skipped a lot or read very fast! 🙈).
+I am already getting good feedback from people who managed to read some of the book (and it was about the 9th chapter, so either they skipped a lot or read very fast! 🙈).
 There is nothing better than good feedback--it's essentially one reason why I create this book. (:

 Have you read the book and have questions?
 Or you found a typo?
 Or you just wanted to share your opinion about the content?